-- Most hormone-related issues women deal with are the result of too low progesterone, too high estrogen levels and excess androgen.
-This is what is happening when you have PCOS, endometriosis, PMS, and problematic periods more generally.
+- Most hormone-related issues women deal with are the result of too low progesterone, too high estrogen levels and excess androgens.
+This is what is happening when you have PCOS, endometriosis, PMS, and problematic periods, more generally.

 Three questions to ask your doctor in the most common scenarios:

 - Everything here seems to be normal, but I am experiencing significant symptoms.
 Where within the range am I falling that might indicate I am moving towards having a hormonal imbalance?